Aadil314/erp-bot/README.md

 # erp-bot
 This is an application that was made for my personalized use.
 It uses selenium to get information from institute ERP website (of **Indian Institute of Technology Kharagpur**).
-This was made during placement process and automatically checks and notify me if number of companies changed.
+This was made during placement process for automatically checking and notifying me if number of companies changed.

 ## Instructions to run this: